indre-idenfy/Documentation/pages/IOSUICustomization.md

 ## Customization with Storyboard
-iDenfy SDK groups various components and enable different customization options.
+iDenfy SDK groups various components and enables different customization options.

 Full design changes can be adjusted with Storyboard.